Medicine Ball Training for Enhanced Tennis Performance

 Tennis athletes are exposed to repetitive unilateral loading, especially at the shoulder, lumbar spine, and hip.
 Medicine ball training contributes to injury reduction by:

-Improving eccentric control during deceleration
+Improving eccentric control during deceleration.

-Enhancing lumbopelvic stability
+Enhancing lumbopelvic stability.

-Strengthening shoulder stabilizers through integrated movement
+Strengthening shoulder stabilizers through integrated movement.

 5. Transfer of Training and Movement Specificity